ironcore-dev/ironcore/docs/proposals/09-network-peering.md

 ## Proposal

-Extend the `networking.api.onmetal.de.Network` resource with a `spec.peerings` field that specifies the desired network peerings and a `status.peerings` that reflects the status of these peerings.
+Extend the `networking.ironcore.dev.Network` resource with a `spec.peerings` field that specifies the desired network peerings and a `status.peerings` that reflects the status of these peerings.